centiservice/matssocket/matssocket-client-dart/README-development.md

 updated timely by the users. _(This is technically not as important for the JS client on a web page, since it will typically be downloaded each time the user opens the web page.)_

-The project version in root's build.gradle is mainly referring to the version of the server API and implementation.
+The project version in root's build.gradle is only referring to the version of the server API and implementation.

 ### Transcript of a successful RC publish: